 Although these fans have rubber pads along with other sound-reducing technologies to control the noise a bit.
 Also, to prevent cables from being pulled by the fans during operation, these have smart fan sensors.

-These are certified Asus aura compatible fans.
+These are certified Asus aura sync fans.
 They are also compatible with Polychrome and MSI.

 |The light of the halo looks great.||Noisy under heavy loads.|